Yashi-9/Hardware-Sales-Insights/README.md

  ### Power BI Analysis and Dashboard

  #### Data Cleaning

-      To ensure the data is clean and ready for analysis, the following steps were taken:
+      To ensure the data is clean and ready for analysis, the following steps were taken

       1. Missing Values: Filtered out rows where sales values were 0 or negative (less than 1% of the dataset).

       2.Currency Conversion: All USD sales values were converted into INR for consistency.